terrazzoapp/terrazzo/www/src/pages/docs/index.md

 # Getting Started

-Cobalt exists to let you ship your design tokens to any digital platform without having to build custom tooling.
+Cobalt exists to let you ship your `tokens.json` to any digital platform without having to build custom tooling.
 It includes adaptors for:

 - [CSS][plugins]
 - [Sass][plugins]